 Despite the poor trading environment, the Group’s cash balances multiplied by 31.8% from $169.5m to $223.5m, largely as a result of cash flows derived from operations worth $178.6m, albeit this was a 23.2% reduction from $232.5m earned in 2019.
 This is a consequence of a considerable number of non-cash expenses incurred, including the previously discussed depreciation, depletion and impairment totals, impacting negatively upon Rusneftegaz’s financial statements for the year.
 Whilst the majority of cash was earned from production profits, further income was acquired due to the segregation of cash balances, with $8.9m currently being held in long-term deposits that yielded $0.7m in net finance income for the year.
 This was an 11.2% rise from the year prior, with all monies earned percolating to the Group’s bank accounts, culminating in long-term deposits rising from a previous total of $8.1m.
 The smallest component of Rusneftegaz’s income was a nominal amount of proceeds from derivative contracts, consisting of currency forward contracts and commodity price swaps, both of which are used for hedging purposes.
 Ultimately, the volatility in these values throughout the period rendered management’s forecasts ineffectual and consequentially the income from these arrangements was down 96.3% from the $0.2m earned the year before, yielding a exiguous 0.7% rise in the worth of the reported derivative financial instruments in the consolidated statement of financial position, which remained at $1.3m.
 Nevertheless, the Group’s monetary position would be even greater if it were not for an overly strong receivables ledger worth $27.9m, a value which declined by 12.4% from $31.9m.
 Such a figure consists of $22.1m of the aforementioned assets and an additional $5.9m in prepayments; in comparison, these figures were appraised at $22.9m and $5.8m respectively last year.

 Moreover, both cash and receivables constitute vital elements of Rusneftegaz’s current assets, the value of which inflated 21.9% throughout the year from $232.3m to $283.3m, comprising 16.1% of all assets.
-This includes $6.1m of assets that are held for sale, a figure that was last altered in 2018, consisting of gold bullion reserves valued at $2.5 $2.4m in silver bars and a further $1.2m of undisclosed properties.
+This includes $6.1m of assets that are held for sale, a figure that was last altered in 2018, consisting of $2.5m of gold bullion reserves, silver bars valued at $2.4m and a further $1.2m of undisclosed properties.
 A larger and more significant component of the Group’s current assets is the $25.8m held in inventories, a value that rose 4.0% from a previous tally of $24.9m.
 This sum consists of $11.4m worth of extracted, unrefined crude oil, a value that raised 16.0% from $11.1m the prior year, and $12.2m of fuels, this is largely a supply of bituminous coal and the total of which similarly increased marginally by 0.6% from $12.1m.
 More minor elements consisted of a 43.3% rise in the value of $1.0m of spare parts from $0.7m, and $1.3m of all other petrochemical products, which reported inflation from $1.0m in 2019, or 28.8% in total.
 The remaining 83.1% consisted of non-current assets aggregated at $1.48bn, an amount that rose 5.9% from $1.40bn a year earlier, and includes resources such as intangibles priced nominally at $0.1m, a value that ultimately increased 2.6% as a result of currency changes.
 In 2019, non-current assets accounted for 85.8% of the entirety of the Group’s asset base, with this minor reduction solely attributable to the considerable rise in Rusneftegaz’s reserves of liquid cash.

 Ultimately, these gains in monetary balances originated from profits earned, with $382.5m, or 77.9% overall, of all revenue deriving from contracts in Russia.
 Domestic sales however, fell significantly by 9.2% year-on-year, although international turnover deriving from the United States rose considerably, almost tripling by 195.3% from $1.0m to $2.9m.
 This is attributable to the opening of an international office in New York in 2019, with the results last year reporting a total of only three months of transatlantic sales.
 There was also a notable decline in trading within the European Union, which was valued at $141.4m last year but fell 25.3% to $105.6m, conclusively accounting for 21.5% of all revenues.
 Whereas, trading in the Americas amounted to 0.6% of all turnover, both values pale into insignificance when it is takin into consideration that the Group’s two largest customers are responsible for 70.4% and 19.5% of all revenue, or $345.8m and $95.6m respectively.
 However, both such figures are down on 2019 when these figures were recorded at $361.9m, or 64.2% of all revenues, and $139.4m, or 24.7%.
 The reduction in the appraisal of key contracts is affiliated with the general downturn in reported results for the year; this is despite an uplift in oil production by 7.6% year-on-year from 5.6m barrels to 6.1m barrels.